 When it comes to headwear and gloves for skiing, you have to invest in the good stuff!

-Helmets are a little more easy to pick out.
+Helmets are a little easier to pick out.
 Take your kids in to try on the helmets for the right size.
-Most helmets can be adjusted for the perfect fit.
+Most helmets can be adjusted for the perfect fit and so they'll last a few years.
 We like the Smith helmets for their fun colors and ease of adjusting.

 While you’re at it, make sure your kids have something to protect their necks.
 A simple neck gaitor will do and you can find these almost anywhere.

 Don’t forget the goggles...Although they don’t seem essential, they are.
 Goggles help keep your kids view clear.
 When they are skiing down the hill, you want to make sure they can SEE!
 The good thing about goggles is that you can find them almost anywhere and they aren’t too expensive.

 Picking a ski boot seems more complicated than picking a regular snow boot, but it's really all about size.
 Head over to your local ski shop and have their patient staff help you with this process.
 Much easier than trying to do this on your own.

 Skiing can take a lot of energy for a parent.
 Helping them get dressed and undressed can be daunting.
 This is why you need to help your kids learn how to dress themselves.
 Spend time practicing before the ski trip gets here.
 Let your kids get dressed and then undressed, it’s great practice for them.
 Plus, it takes stress off of you.
 Learning how to ski is such a great way to teach your kids responsibility.